Updated December 2022

 ☑️ Deliver career counselling services

-Qualifications: A typical entry-level position in this field would be an Orientation/On-boarding Specialist.
-This role would require 1-2 years of experience, and a diploma or degree.
+Qualifications: A typical entry-level position in this field would be orientation/onboarding specialist.
+This role would require one to two years of experience and a diploma or degree.

-A Training and Development Manager would need 5+ years of experience, and a bachelor’s degree in a related field—such as business, education, human resources, or even information technology.
+A training and development manager would need five-plus years of experience and a bachelor’s degree in a related field—such as business, education, human resources, or even information technology.